scilus/scil-documentation/source/our_tools/development_containers.rst

 Docker in Visual Studio code
 ----------------------------

-[Visual Studio Code](https://code.visualstudio.com/) is one of the IDE used by the lab.
+`Visual Studio Code <https://code.visualstudio.com/>`__ is one of the IDE used by the lab.
 It is a free and open-source code editor developed by Microsoft.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.
 It is also customizable, allowing users to change the theme, keyboard shortcuts, preferences, and install extensions that add additional functionality.

-Visual Studio Code has a [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) that allows you to develop inside a container.
+Visual Studio Code has a `Dev containers extension <https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`__ that allows you to develop inside a container.
 This is useful to avoid installing all the dependencies on your system and to ensure that the code will run in the same environment as the one used by the lab.
 To use this extension with the lab images, you need first to install Docker on your system and pull the Scilus image as described :ref:`above <ref_dev_with_docker>`.

 Once done, open a folder in Visual Studio Code and click on the Docker icon in the left menu.
 This will open the Docker tab, listing containers, images available locally and in connected remote registries, and much more.

 Click on the ``+`` icon in the *containers* pane and select ``Open current folder in container``.
 Choose a configuration from the list of base (Ubuntu is a good default one), the version of the base OS and additional features if desired, to generate a template configuration file.
 This will create a ``.devcontainer`` folder in your project with a ``devcontainer.json`` file.
-You can then edit this file to specify the image to use, the user to use in the container, the extensions to install, etc. To get an idea of a configuration for the lab, you can refer to the ``.devcontainer`` folder in the [Scilpy repository](https://github.com/scilus/scilpy).
+You can then edit this file to specify the image to use, the user to use in the container, the extensions to install, etc. To get an idea of a configuration for the lab, you can refer to the ``.devcontainer`` folder in the `Scilpy repository <https://github.com/scilus/scilpy>`__.

 Once the configuration is done, click on the ``blue icon`` on the bottom left of the window and select ``Reopen in Container``.
 This will build the container and open a new window in the container.